 Everything else aside, ensuring your child is comfortable and content with the fact that they are going to have a new nanny (whether it be for the first time or replacement) should be your number one priority.
-With that, it’s recommended that you have a sit-down talk with them; instead of merely telling them what they should expect, be sure to ask how they feel.
+With that, it’s recommended that you have a sit-down talk with them to prepare them; instead of merely telling them what they should expect, be sure to ask how they feel.

 Allow them to ask any questions about the new nanny and the role he or she is going to play in your family.